 All the action takes place in the year 2044 after a global holocaust, on an island off America's west coast which has become an important centre of civilisation - Inguria.
-Maps of the island and its city are provided, although not of a large enough scale.
+Maps of the island and its city are provided although not of a la provided, although not of a large enough scale.
 Due to the radiation present certain humans have gained 'unique' powers.

 There are three basic types of ability - ubermensch, unique and toolmaster.
-The ubermensch specialises in physical abilities of combat; eq Tarzan.
+The ubermensch specialises in physical abilities of combat; eg Tarzan.
 The unique possesses the extraordinary ability of a beneficial mutation, eg Superman.
 The toolmaster is an expert technologist.
 Classic examples would be Kazar, the X-men and Iron Man.